 Urban Agriculture Curriculum – Urban Adamah Fellowship

 Practicing sustainable agriculture in an urban area can be a powerful tool in supporting the health of social, economic, ecological and environmental systems.
 Through this series of classes Urban Adamah fellows learn ways to grow, process, and distribute food within a whole-systems framework.
 This curriculum is designed to give fellows a foundation of knowledge and skills on a range of topics fundamental to starting and running a farm in an urban context.
-The curriculum will explore five broad questions:
+The curriculum will explore three broad questions:

 1. How does one sustainably grow food in an urban setting?